Skip to content ↓

 Our ONE Trust Members are the legal subscribers to the memorandum of association - they have the following duties:

-• may amend the articles of association subject to any restrictions created by the funding agreement or charity law
+• May amend the articles of association subject to any restrictions created by the funding agreement or charity law

-• may, by special resolution, appoint new members or remove existing members other than, where there is one, the foundation/sponsor body and any members it has appointed
+• May, by special resolution, appoint new members or remove existing members other than, where there is one, the foundation/sponsor body and any members it has appointed

-• have powers to appoint trustees as set out in the trust’s articles of association and powers under the Companies Act 2006 to remove trustees.
+• Have powers to appoint trustees as set out in the trust’s articles of association and powers under the Companies Act 2006 to remove trustees.

-• may, by special resolution, issue direction to the trustees to take a specific action
+• May, by special resolution, issue direction to the trustees to take a specific action

-• appoint the trust’s external auditors and receive (but do not sign) the audited annual report and accounts (subject to the Companies Act)
+• Appoint the trust’s external auditors and receive (but do not sign) the audited annual report and accounts (subject to the Companies Act)

-• have power to change the company’s name and, ultimately, wind it up.
+• Have power to change the company’s name and, ultimately, wind it up.

 It is important for the 5 members to be kept informed by trustees about Trust business so they can be assured that the board is exercising effective governance.